 What better way to celebrate this milestone than with a big pitcher of lemonade?
 I figure any celebration is an excuse to try out a new recipe.
 This lavender lemonade hits the spot on a hot summer day, but that is not all.
 It can also be used to help relieve headaches and anxiety, as well as insomnia.
 Making lemonade from scratch does take some time, but I can tell you that it really is sooooo much better and therefore totally worth it.
-I recently bought this citrus juicer and it makes quick work of the lemon juicing.
-I don’t know how I got along without this tool in my kitchen until a few months ago.
 That said, I came up with a shortcut option with this recipe for those that might want it.
 If you are in charge of bringing drinks to the next get-together, this recipe is promised to be a hit and definitely something that people will talk about.

 Serves 12 | adapted from The Lavender Lover’s Handbook

 2 cups wildflower honey (regular honey or sugar can be substituted)

 2 cups freshly squeezed lemon juice (~2 bags of lemons will do the trick)

 *garnish with lavender sprigs and/or lemon wedges

 – Combine water, honey, and lavender buds in a stockpot and bring mixture to boil.